impulse-robot/matlab/leg_kinematics/README.md

-## Leg Kinamtics
+## Leg Kinematics
 This scripts analyses the leg kinematics.
 Forward kinematics are calculated by solving the loop closure equations for different input angles.
-Using the FK the jacobian is approximated.
+Using the forward kinematics the jacobian is approximated.